world missions conference 2025

 Equipping Indigenous Bible Translators

-Figtree Anglican Church’s support helps train aspiring First Nations Bible translators through the Certificate II in Bible Translation at Nungalinya College.
+Figtree Anglican Church’s support helps train aspiring First Nations Bible translators through the Certificate II in Bible Translation at Nungalinya College in Darwin.

 biblesociety.org.au